 Anthony Davis scores 37, Lakers hold off Thunder 116-111

-LOS ANGELES (AP) — Anthony Davis had 37 points and 14 rebounds, Dennis Schröder added 13 of his 21 points in the second half and the Los Angeles Lakers got a vital victory for their playoff hopes, 116-111 over the Oklahoma City Thunder on Friday night.
+LOS ANGELES (AP) — Anthony Davis had 37 points and 14 rebounds, Dennis Schröder added 13 of his 21 points in the fourth quarter and the Los Angeles Lakers got a vital victory for their playoff hopes, 116-111 over the Oklahoma City Thunder on Friday night.

+“This team is locked in and connected,” Lakers coach Darvin Ham said.
+“The vibe and the spirit have been great.
+Guys are really trying to figure out how we can be better.
+That’s what you want. … Guys are competing because they know what they’re representing.
+They know the history of the franchise they’re representing.”

 Shai Gilgeous-Alexander and Josh Giddey scored 27 points apiece for Oklahoma City, which lost for only the fourth time in 12 games down the stretch.
-The Thunder (36-38) dropped into a tie with Dallas for 10th in the West.
+The Thunder (36-38) dropped into a tie with Dallas for 10th in the West despite holding the Lakers to only 42 points in the second half after LA put up 41 in the first quarter alone.

+“That’s a testament to our ability to scrap and hang in there,” Oklahoma City coach Mark Daigneault said.
+“That’s how you want teams to score against you.
+All the things they got down the stretch are things we’re willing to live with.
+It’s hard to slow that down.”

 Schröder replaced Russell in the starting lineup and had another standout game, including six points in the final 3:18 while the Lakers hung on.
 Walker got his most significant playing time since early March in Russell’s absence, and the former starter responded with four 3-pointers.

+“I’ve just been in the gym, being positive and focused on what we’re trying to accomplish,” Walker said.
+“I love these guys, and I’m fortunate to play with them.”

-Lakers coach Darvin Ham said Russell’s hip injury was “not too serious, but serious enough where we need to manage it.”
-Russell also missed six games with a sprained right ankle shortly after Los Angeles reacquired him at the trade deadline.
+Ham said Russell’s hip injury was “not too serious, but serious enough where we need to manage it.”

 Gilgeous-Alexander played despite the Thunder being on the back end of consecutive games.
-The Thunder have been resting him in the second game of recent back-to-backs, but the club is serious about pursuing a playoff spot.
+The Thunder have been resting him in the second game of recent back-to-backs.

-Davis scored 15 of the Lakers’ season-high 41 points while they took a 16-point lead in an impressive first quarter.

 TIP-INS

 Thunder: Aleksej Pokuševski dressed for the first time since breaking his left leg in December.
-The Serbian big man didn’t play, but he has been playing with Oklahoma City’s G League affiliate. … Luguentz Dort scored 15 points.
+The Serbian big man didn’t play, but he has been playing in the G League. … Luguentz Dort scored 15 points.

 UP NEXT